bahelms/reader/README.md

 * Cleanup articles (remove articles giving 404, and keep stats on what was removed)

 ERRORS
+--
 * Handle Random article with no article returned from query (nil.id function)

-* First test run in new containers has failures; all following tests pass
+TEST
+--
-* TEST: Fix failures for updating stale struct
+* Fix failures for updating stale struct
+* Intermittent failures on title updating due to using real network requests